pingcap/docs/dm/dm-replication-logic.md

 1. Read the binlog event from the MySQL, MariaDB, or relay log.
 2. Transform the binlog event read from the data source:

-    1. [Binlog filter](dm/dm-binlog-event-filter.md): Filter binlog events according to binlog expressions, configured by `filters`.
+    1. [Binlog filter](dm/dm-binlog-event-filter.md): filter binlog events according to binlog expressions, configured by `filters`.
-    2. [Table routing](dm/dm-table-routing.md): Transform the "database/table" name according to the "database/table" routing rule, configured by `routes`.
+    2. [Table routing](dm/dm-table-routing.md): transform the "database/table" name according to the "database/table" routing rule, configured by `routes`.
-    3. [Expression filter](/filter-dml-event.md): Filter binlog events according to SQL expressions, configured by `expression-filter`.
+    3. [Expression filter](/filter-dml-event.md): filter binlog events according to SQL expressions, configured by `expression-filter`.

 3. Optimize the DML execution plan:

-    1. [Compactor](#compactor): Merge multiple operations on the same record (with the same primary key) into one operation.
+    1. [Compactor](#compactor): merge multiple operations on the same record (with the same primary key) into one operation.
 This feature is enabled by `syncer.compact`.
-    2. [Causality](#causality): Perform conflict detection on different records (with different primary keys) to improve the concurrency of replication.
+    2. [Causality](#causality): perform conflict detection on different records (with different primary keys) to improve the concurrency of replication.
-    3. [Merger](#merger): Merge multiple binlog events into one DML statement, enabled by `syncer.multiple-rows`.
+    3. [Merger](#merger): merge multiple binlog events into one DML statement, enabled by `syncer.multiple-rows`.

 4. Execute the DML to the downstream.
 5. Periodically save the binlog position or GTID to the checkpoint.